 8. Compassionately communicate by 1) Observations 2) Feelings 3) Needs 4) Request

-Mindfulness leads to noticing and challenging automatic patterns of thought, action, and emotion.
+Mindfulness in your relationship leads to noticing and challenging automatic patterns of thought, action, and emotion.
 Creating rituals of observing (as objectively as possible) what happens when a certain feeling comes up, can lead to more clarity and connection in your relationship.
 When you learn to connect how you feel with specific actions, and then are able to express what you’re needing, you can verbalize a ‘positive, doable request’ in the present moment for your partner.
 Those requests help repair conflicts quickly and meaningfully .

 Fights are inevitable, but we can learn to fight better and make up faster.
 It takes effort to consistently pay attention, notice subtle changes in ourselves and our partner, and have the courage to share how we feel and what we need.
 With mindfulness, we can practice listening non-judgmentally to our significant other and creating safer space for our truth and that of others.